albesjourney/tibia/README.md

 ## Running the server
 Once you have installed the neccessary softwares (*as mentioned above*) you can get the server up and running within a few seconds.
 If you haven't already, start by downloading this repository so that you get all the neccessary files.
-You can download the repository by clickin the green button that says "**Code**" and select "**Download ZIP**".
-Extract it on your desktop so that you have the `tibia-main` directory.
+You can download the repository by clicking on the green button that says "**Code**" and select "**Download ZIP**".
+Extract it to your desktop so that you have a `tibia-main` directory.

 Then launch a new terminal/command prompt window inside the `tibia-main/server` directory and run the following commands:
 ```